ACM logo

 https://www.allegany.edu//engineering-automated-manufacturing-tech/

-The Area of Concentration in Engineering-Automated Manufacturing Technology A.A.S. is designed to prepare students with theory-based (knowledge) and performance-based (hands-on) experiences crucial to advanced and automated manufacturing processes.
+The Engineering - Automated Manufacturing Technology A.A.S. area of concentration is designed to prepare students with theory-based (knowledge) and performance-based (hands-on) experiences crucial to advanced and automated manufacturing processes.
 This pathway is suggested for students seeking direct entry into the workforce upon graduating.
-Through the integration of mathematics, robotics, metallurgy, manual tooling skills, programmable machinery applications, computer-assisted machining techniques and additive manufacturing, students can acquire the critical skills leading to successful employment.
-Students will be eligible for National certification based on industry-written, industry-approved standards through the National Institute of Metalworking Skills (NIMS).
+Through the integration of mathematics, metallurgy, computer-aided design software, manual tooling skills, programmable machinery applications, computer-assisted machining techniques and additive manufacturing, students can acquire the critical skills leading to successful employment.
+Students will be eligible for national certification based on industry-written, industry-approved standards through the National Institute of Metalworking Skills (NIMS).
 Rigorous and highly disciplined, NIMS credentials have been vetted in partnership with the American National Standards Institute (ANSI).

-NIMS credentialing opportunities throughout the coursework will include fourteen skill specific credentials and a special merit certificate.
-These credentials will include the following: (1) Measurement, Materials, and Safety, (2) Job Planning, Benchwork, and Layout, (3) Drill Press Skills I, (4) Manual Milling Skills I, (5) Turning Operations: Between Centers I, (6) Turning Operations: Chucking Skills I, (7) CNC Milling: Programming Setup & Operations, (8) CNC Milling: Operator, (9) CNC Turning: Programming Setup & Operations, (10) CNC Turning: Operator, (11) Metalforming, (12) Electrical Discharge Machining (EDM): Plunge, (13) Electrical Discharge Machining (EDM): 2-Axis Wire, (14) Grinding Skills I, and (15) NIMS Machining Certificate of Special Merit.
-Through coursework in computer-aided design/ computer-aided manufacturing, students will be prepared to test for two additional industry credentials.
-Credentials include (1) Autodesk Certified User and (2) Mastercam 2D Mill Certification.
-Students will be eligible for three additional certifications in automation and additive manufacturing.
-These include the following: (1) FANUC Certified Robot Operator I, (2) FANUC Certified Robot Operator II, and (3) Stratasys Additive Manufacturing Certification.
+NIMS credentialing opportunities throughout the coursework will include thirteen skill specific credentials and one special merit certificate.
+These credentials will include the following: (1) Measurement, Materials, and Safety, (2) Job Planning, Benchwork, and Layout, (3) Drill Press Skills I, (4) Manual Milling Skills I, (5) Turning Operations: Between Centers I, (6) Turning Operations: Chucking Skills I, (7) CNC Milling: Programming Setup & Operations, (8) CNC Milling: Operator, (9) CNC Turning: Programming Setup & Operations, (10) CNC Turning: Operator, (11) Metalforming, (12) Grinding Skills I, (13) Quality Inspector and (14) NIMS Machining Certificate of Special Merit.

 Successful completion of this program qualifies a student to apply for an Associate of Applied Science Degree in Engineering-Automated Manufacturing Technology – Area of Concentration in Engineering.